dipc-cc/sp2graph/README.md

 ![sp2graph logo](/doc/images/sp2graph_logo.png "sp2graph code")

+## About ##

-The goal of _sp2graph_ project is to provide tools for analyzing the bond-order of *sp<sup>2</sup>*-hybridized carbon nanostructures.
+The goal of __sp2graph__ project is to provide tools for analyzing the bond-order of *sp<sup>2</sup>*-hybridized carbon nanostructures.
 This is particular interesting for the interpretation of recent experiments performed with scanning probe microscopy on graphene-based nanostructures synthesized on metallic surfaces.

+__sp2graph__ was initiated by Pedro Brandimarte and Thomas Frederiksen at DIPC in June 2018.

 ## Objectives ##
 Given the `xyz` geometry of a planar carbon-based structure (*sp<sup>2</sup>*-hybridized), __sp2graph__ aims to provide: